-- 7 states include a “broader” refusal clause that allows churches, associations of churches, religiously affiliated elementary and secondary schools, and, potentially, some religious charities and universities to refuse, but not hospitals.
+- 7 states include a “broader” refusal clause that allows churches, associations of churches, religiously affiliated elementary and secondary schools, and, potentially, some religious charities and universities to refuse; hospitals are not allowed to refuse.

-- 9 states include an “expansive” refusal clause that allows religious organizations, including at least some hospitals, to refuse to provide coverage; 1 of these states also exempts secular organizations with moral or religious objections.
-(An additional state, Nevada, does not exempt any employers but allows religious insurers to refuse to provide coverage; one other state exempts insurers in addition to employers.)
+- 10 states include an “expansive” refusal clause that allows religious organizations, including at least some hospitals, to refuse to provide coverage; 1 of these states also exempts secular organizations with moral or religious objections.
+(An additional state, Nevada, does not exempt any employers but allows religious insurers to refuse to provide coverage; two other states exempt both insurers and employers.)